gdbroman/broman.blog/about.md

 If you have any inquiries or propositions, you may reach out via the following email adress: contact@gustafdbroman.com

 ## What Wordpress theme is this?
 This website is not running on Wordpress.
-I coded my own [Jekyll](https://jekyllrb.com/){:target="_blank"} theme and deployed it for free using Github Pages as host.
+I coded my own [Jekyll](https://jekyllrb.com/){:target="_blank"} theme and deployed it for free using Github Pages.

 Why?
 Because I'm a perfectionistic control freak who craves authority over every pixel and byte.

 Like what you see?
 Good news!
-This website is open source and you can find the source code [here](https://github.com/gustafbroman/blog){:target="_blank"}.
+This website is open source.
+You can find the source code [here](https://github.com/gustafbroman/blog){:target="_blank"}.

 ## Are you writing these questions to yourself?
-Maybe.
-No comment.
+Maybe, no comment.

 Shoot.